MicroProofs/inverse-whirlpool/README.md

 aiken check -m foo
 ```

+## Executing

+To execute on chain, some off-chain code is provided in the `src` directory.
+Set up a `.env` file with API keys for a provider, then run `npm install` to install the `node` packages.
+Finally, run `npm run execute` to execute transaction.

+### To Do

+* Defining metadata

 ## Documentation

 If you're writing a library, you might want to generate an HTML documentation for it.

 Use: